FROM PATIENT TO PRACTITIONER

 From Patient to Practitioner

-My journey into movement and manual therapy began with my own body’s story.
-At 13 years old, I had major abdominal surgery that left me with an 11-inch scar around my right side.
-By 1997, I was experiencing compensatory movement patterns and right-side weakness, my first introduction to how the body adapts after surgery.
+My path to becoming a therapist wasn’t just a professional choice, it began with my own story.
+At an early age, I had major abdominal surgery that left me with an 11-inch scar, leading to compensatory movement patterns and my first introduction to how the body adapts after surgery.

-Now training as an Osteopath to deepen my knowledge, I combine decades of personal insight with evidence-based movement and manual therapy techniques.
-Having navigated my own recovery journey, I understand the gap between being medically cleared and actually feeling like your body works properly again.
-My experience has taught me that recovery isn’t about returning to how you were before surgery, it’s about helping your body adapt and function optimally with its new story.
+Now, as I continue my training to become an Osteopath, advancing my manual therapy skills further, I combine these decades of personal insight with evidence-based technique.
+Having navigated my own recovery, I understand the gap between being medically cleared and truly feeling whole again.
+My experience has taught me that recovery isn’t about returning to how you were before, it’s about helping your body adapt and function optimally with its new story.

 My Guiding Principles